Carpet Padding Buying Guide

 What is the best carpet padding to resist pet urine?

 There’s a lot of bold marketing statements out there for carpet padding.
 Eliminates pet odor.
 Makes cat pee easy to clean.
 Won’t let your dog damage your floor.
 But at the end of the day, do any of these claims hold up?

 There are a few options for padding if you have a pet urine problem.
 The biggest is using moisture barrier padding for pet urine.
 But this doesn’t always work and can sometimes make things worse.
 Check out the linked page to figure out if it makes sense for you.

 Can I reuse carpet padding?

 Probably not a good idea.
-But there are a few cases where it makes sense and save you money.
+But there are a few cases where it makes sense and saves you money.
 One is if you have slab rubber or frothed foam pad.
 Frothed foam is newer and unlikely you’ll be able to tell the difference in it and normal foam, so let’s skip this one.
-If you have slab rubber (not to be confused with waffle rubber… see above if you don’t know the difference), it most likely can be re-used.
-You also have a chance of re-using a good quality rebond pad if it’s in a low traffic area.
+If you have slab rubber (not to be confused with waffle rubber… see above if you don’t know the difference), it most likely can be reused.
+You also have a chance of reusing a good quality rebond pad if it’s in a low-traffic area.
 Make sure it looks in good shape, and more importantly make sure your installer thinks it looks in good shape.

 What is the cost of carpet padding?

 Like carpet, it varies.
 I use $0.50 sq/ft as an estimate.
 But to find out more on how much you should pay for your specific padding features, check out our carpet and padding pricing page.